yyoshiki41/ses-notification-to-ddb/README.md

-# Lambda function to store notification contents for Amazon SES to an DynamoDB
+# Lambda function to store notification contents for Amazon SES to DynamoDB

 AWS Serverless Application: Store SES bounces, complaints and deliveries to DynamoDB